Victoria-brami/Victoria-brami.github.io/_pages/about.md

   - /about.html
 ---

-I am a Student in Machine Learning, just graduated from the ENS (Ecole Normale Supérieure) Paris-Saclay and Ecole des Ponts ParisTech with an MSc. in Applied Mathematics, Deep Learning and Computer Vision (**Master MVA**).
+Welcome !I am a Student in Machine Learning, just graduated from the ENS (Ecole Normale Supérieure) Paris-Saclay and Ecole des Ponts ParisTech with an MSc. in Applied Mathematics, Deep Learning and Computer Vision (**Master MVA**).

 Previously I have done various research internships in Computer Vision.
 The latest one was in Valeo.ai where I was supervised by [Patrick Perez](http://ptrckprz.github.io): my research focused on developping Driver Monitoring Sytems throuch the analysis of the driver with 3D Pose Estimation.